vseth1027/AudioVisualizer/DEVELOPMENT.md

 5/2/2018
 - Wrote README.md for project.
 - PROBLEM: For some reason, the in text links do not show up correctly on github.
 I used the same syntax for the addon links in my proposal, but they are not working in the README.
 For now I have removed them.
+- Added method incrementXandY() in order to make code more D.R.Y.
+- Added constants to eliminate magic numbers.